top of page

 While the look of arcade cabinets has changed over the years, the general makeup of the parts has remained basically the same.
 For those of you who are new to arcade game collecting, you might not be familiar with the general terms that are used relatively frequently for these parts.
 The diagram on the left is of a classic Mario Bros cabinet.
 You can click on this diagram if you would like to see a larger version of this image.
 We will be using this diagram to identify these parts.
 You will find a brief description of each part below.
 There will also be a description of parts that are on the inside of the machine.

-Marquee: Is a piece of plastic, paper, or vinyl that was printed and placed behind a piece of glass or plexy glass which has the arcade game name and related artwork printed on it.
+Marquee: Is a piece of plastic, paper, or vinyl that was printed and placed behind a piece of glass or plexiglass which has the arcade game name and related artwork printed on it.
 It is typically located on the top of the game and is usually back-lit by a florescent light.

 T-Molding: Is a flexible plastic trim that covers the leading wood edges of an arcade cabinet.
 While a simple black t-molding is used on most games, t-molding is available in many colors including orange (found on Pac Man cabinets), white (found on Donkey Kong cabinets) and chrome.